-Return a list of transformations involving this info. relationship can be "parent" (in which case only transformations where the info is the info_in are returned), "child" (in which case only transformations where the info is the info_out are returned) or all (in which case any transformations where the info is the info_out or the info_in are returned).
+Return a list of transformations involving this info. relationship can be "parent" (in which case only transformations where the info is the info_in are returned), "child" (in which case only transformations where the info_out are returned) or all (in which case any transformations where the info is the info_out are returned).
 The default is all status can be all/pending/received.

-'''

-Info.transmissions (status='all')

-'''
+Info.transmissions(status='all')